setrar/microelectronics/Design/VTR/README.md

 | ABC                | ❌ No               | Logic optimizer (by Berkeley)      |

 Would you like a list of research papers or PhD theses from UofT related to VPR and VTR development?

+Certainly!
+The University of Toronto (UofT) has been instrumental in the development of the VTR (Verilog-to-Routing) project, contributing significantly to its core components and associated research.
+Here's an overview of their key contributions:

+---

+## 🏛️ University of Toronto’s Contributions to VTR

+### 1. **VPR (Versatile Place and Route)**

+* Developed by Vaughn Betz and Jonathan Rose at UofT, VPR is the core backend of the VTR flow, handling packing, placement, and routing of FPGA designs.
+* It supports a wide range of FPGA architectures and has been a foundational tool in FPGA architecture research.
+* For an in-depth understanding, refer to their seminal paper: [VPR: A New Packing, Placement and Routing Tool for FPGA Research](https://www.eecg.toronto.edu/~vaughn/papers/fpl97.pdf).([SpringerLink][1], [Computer Engineering Group][2])

+### 2. **VTR Framework**

+* UofT leads the development of the comprehensive VTR toolchain, integrating various tools to provide a complete flow from Verilog to placed-and-routed FPGA designs.
+* This includes enhancements in architecture modeling, timing analysis, and support for heterogeneous FPGA architectures.
+* Details can be found in their publication: [The VTR Project: Architecture and CAD for FPGAs from Verilog to Routing](https://www.researchgate.net/publication/221224639_The_VTR_project_architecture_and_CAD_for_FPGAs_from_verilog_to_routing).([ResearchGate][3])

+### 3. **T-VPack**

+* T-VPack is a logic block packing tool developed at UofT that clusters logic elements before placement and routing.
+* It works in conjunction with VPR to optimize the packing of logic blocks, improving overall design efficiency.([Computer Engineering Group][4])

+---

+## 📚 Notable Research and Theses from UofT

+* **"VPR: A New Packing, Placement and Routing Tool for FPGA Research"** by Vaughn Betz and Jonathan Rose: This foundational paper introduces VPR and its capabilities in FPGA CAD research.
+[Read the paper](https://www.eecg.toronto.edu/~vaughn/papers/fpl97.pdf).([Computer Engineering Group][2])

+* **"The VTR Project: Architecture and CAD for FPGAs from Verilog to Routing"** by Jason Luu et al.: This paper discusses the VTR project's objectives, components, and its role in FPGA architecture exploration.
+[Access the publication](https://www.researchgate.net/publication/221224639_The_VTR_project_architecture_and_CAD_for_FPGAs_from_verilog_to_routing).([ResearchGate][3])

+* **"VTR 7.0: Next Generation Architecture and CAD System for FPGAs"** by Jason Luu et al.: This work details the advancements in VTR version 7.0, including new architecture files and benchmark circuits.
+[View the paper](https://www.eecg.toronto.edu/~jayar/pubs/luu/luutrets14.pdf).([Computer Engineering Group][5])

+---

+These contributions from the University of Toronto have significantly advanced the field of FPGA computer-aided design, providing robust tools and frameworks for both academic research and practical applications.

+[1]: https://link.springer.com/chapter/10.1007/3-540-63465-7_226?utm_source=chatgpt.com "VPR: a new packing, placement and routing tool for FPGA research"
+[2]: https://www.eecg.toronto.edu/~vaughn/papers/fpl97.pdf?utm_source=chatgpt.com "[PDF] VPR: A New Packing, Placement and Routing Tool for FPGA Research"
+[3]: https://www.researchgate.net/publication/221224639_The_VTR_project_architecture_and_CAD_for_FPGAs_from_verilog_to_routing?utm_source=chatgpt.com "architecture and CAD for FPGAs from verilog to routing"
+[4]: https://www.eecg.toronto.edu/~vaughn/vpr/vpr.html?utm_source=chatgpt.com "VPR and T-VPack: Versatile Packing, Placement and Routing for ..."
+[5]: https://www.eecg.toronto.edu/~jayar/pubs/luu/luutrets14.pdf?utm_source=chatgpt.com "[PDF] 6 VTR 7.0: Next Generation Architecture and CAD System for FPGAs"